elibattistoni/html-css-responsive-course/08-omnifood-responsive-version/notes_responsive-media-queries.md

-IMPORTANT: create a new file for the media queries!!!
+IMPORTANT: create a new file for the media queries, named: "queries.css"